PurdueNWP/M1_SU2023/Week1/README.md

 ---

-## 2. Setup your Python and Quarto environments for the course
+## 2. Setup your Python environments for the course

 The script [`first_launch.sh`](first_launch.sh) automates three tasks.
 The end of the video above also shows how to run this script.

- - Install [Quarto](https://quarto.org) in your Anvil home directory, the newest scientific and technical publishing system that you will generate your project reports with.
  - Create a directory `~/NWP1` with sub-directories by the week for you to store and develop your work with.
  - Install a Jupyter Notebook "kernel" that will load the **MetPy** Python environment built for this course.